Joseph Fouché: Hundred Days and Bourbon restoration

 Ironically, Fouché had voted for the death sentence after the trial of Louis XVI.
 Thus, he belonged to the regicides, and ultra-royalists both within the cabinet and without could hardly tolerate him as a member of the government.
 Fouché, once a revolutionary using extreme terror against the Bourbon supporters, now initiated a campaign of White Terror against real and imagined enemies of the Royalist restoration (officially directed against those who had plotted and supported Napoléon's return to power).
 Even Prime Minister Talleyrand disapproved of such practices, including the execution of Michel Ney and compiling proscription lists of other military men and former republican politicians.
 Famous, or rather infamous, is the conversation between Fouché and Lazare Carnot, who had been interior minister during the Hundred Days:

 Carnot: "Where should I go then, traitor?"

 Fouché: "Go where you want, imbecile!"

 Fouché was soon relegated to the post of French ambassador in Saxony; Talleyrand himself lost his portfolio soon after, having been Prime Minister from 9 July to 26 September 1815.
 In 1816, the royalist authorities found Fouché's further services useless, and he was proscribed as a regicide.
 Fouché settled first in Prague, then in Linz, and finally in Trieste; his considerable wealth allowed him to live comfortably, and he spent his time writing his memoirs and seeing to the upbringing and education of his children.
 He died in 1820 and is now buried in Ferrières-en-Brie.

+History's verdict upon Fouché is perhaps best summed up by John Holland Rose:Despised by all for his tergiversations, he nevertheless was sought by all on account of his cleverness.
+He repaid the contempt of his superiors and the adulation of his inferiors by a mask of impenetrable reserve or scorn.
+He sought for power and neglected no means to make himself serviceable to the party whose success appeared to be imminent.
+Yet, while appearing to be the servant of the victors, present or prospective, he never gave himself to any one party.
+In this versatility he resembles Talleyrand, of whom he was a coarse replica.
+Both professed, under all their shifts and turns, to be desirous of serving France.
+Talleyrand certainly did so in the sphere of diplomacy; Fouché may occasionally have done so in the sphere of intrigue.